Curling Is Not a Sport. There, I Said It.

 So… Curling.
 Connecticut has two curling sheds; the Nutmeg Curling Club in Bridgeport and the Norfolk Curling Club.
 I somehow found out that the Norfolk club was having an open house during the Olympics to capitalize on the fervor so we made a date.
-After stops at the Peter Greenwood Glassblowing Studio in Barkhamsted and the CH Pease Natural History Museum in North Canaan (CTMQ Visit here, we arrived at the club headquarters nestled deep in the woods off of Mountain Road.
+After stops at the Peter Greenwood Glassblowing Studio in Barkhamsted and the CH Pease Natural History Museum in North Canaan, we arrived at the club headquarters nestled deep in the woods off of Mountain Road in Norfolk.

 (The same Mountain Road that one can take deeper into the woods on their way over to the Rustling Wind Creamery like we did here.)

 The small parking lot was nearly packed with cars and I must admit, I was rather excited to get in there and throw some stones.
 But first, let’s learn a little about this game (it’s a game, not a sport) from the US Curling Association:

 The oldest artifacts from the ice sport of curling are stones which prehistoric people slid toward a target along frozen rivers or lakes.
 These people may also have used primitive brooms to clear snow from the path of their sliding stones.